carpentries-incubator/pangenomics/_episodes/07-pangolin.md

 > 3. rgp: predicts Regions of Genomic Plasticity in the genomes of your pangenome.
 > 4. annotate: Annotate genomes.
 > 5. graph: Create the pangenome graph.
-> 6. spot: Predicts spots in your pangenome
+> 6. spot: Predicts spots in your pangenome.
-> 7. draw: Draw figures representing the pangenome through different aspects
+> 7. draw: Draw figures representing the pangenome through different aspects.
 >
 > a) 1, 2, 3, 4, 5.
 >